jacobemery/linux1-ansible-lab/instructions/4_run_playbooks.md

     - Easy to read and understand - beginner-friendly
     - Free and open-source - large community write modules and plugins to extend it further
     - Powerful - automate thousands of servers at a time
 * These are just a few reasons that Ansible is now the go-to tool for server configuration.
-You are learning an extremely valuable skill here.
+You are learning an extremely valuable skill here!
 *